SpeedyTransforms

 SpeedyWeather.SpeedyTransforms.power_spectrum

-Compute the power spectrum of the spherical harmonic coefficients alms
+Compute the power spectrum of the spherical harmonic coefficients spec

 SpeedyWeather.SpeedyTransforms.recursion_factor